isabella232/data-workbench.en-1/help/home/c-snsr-ovrvw/admin-sensor/c-mntr-admin-evts.md

 ---
 description: To detect Sensor errors as soon as possible and repair them before they cause major problems or outages, you should regularly monitor your Event logs.
-seo-description: To detect Sensor errors as soon as possible and repair them before they cause major problems or outages, you should regularly monitor your Event logs.
-seo-title: Monitoring Administrative Events
 solution: Insight
 title: Monitoring Administrative Events
 uuid: c43d6509-6950-4436-8d6c-be7b00664f05